FSD50K: An Open Dataset of Human-Labeled Sound Events: Acknowledgment

 \subsubsection{Weak Labels}

-We opt to label the dataset with weak labels.
-The main motivation is that gathering weak labels is simpler, less time consuming and less ambiguous than determining events’ onset/offset (i.e., strong labels).
+The motivation to label FSD50K with weak labels (i.e., at the clip-level) is that gathering them is simpler, less time consuming and less ambiguous than determining events’ onset/offset (i.e., strong labels).
 Weakly supervised learning has demonstrated effectiveness to learn sound event recognizers, both for classification and detection \cite{mcfee2018adaptive}.
 Nonetheless, using weak labels imply certain limitations on training and evaluation, which we highlight in Sec. \ref{ssec:discussion}.